Large Language Model ChatGPT has received an upgrade in the form of voice and image capabilities. OpenAI confirms that the language model offers a…

 The Technology Innovation Agency (TIA) is seeking to recover millions of dollars from investors after the recent completion by a task team of a probe into the sale of the agency’s stake in Kapa Biosystems.

-TIA argues that SA taxpayers lost out on of over $400-million in the state’s sale of its stake in the company.
+TIA argues that SA taxpayers lost out on millions of rands in the state’s sale of its stake in the company.

 It comes after the then minister of science and technology Naledi Pandor set up a task team in 2016 to investigate the deal in which TIA sold its 49% stake to US shareholders for $4.93-million.